jeff-winn/homebridge-automower-platform/docs/getting-started.md

 ---
 title: Getting started
-layout: page
+layout: collection
-permalink: /getting-started.html
+permalink: /getting-started
+collection: getting_started
+entries_layout: grid
 ---

-This is the getting started page.
+The following step-by-step instructions can be used to aid installation and first-time configuration of the plugin.